 "Of all the ways birth outcomes could be improved, continuous labor support seems like one of the most important and basic needs for birthing people.
 Providing labor support to birthing people is both risk-free and highly effective.
 Evidence shows that continuous support can decrease the risk of Cesarean, the use of medications for pain relief, and the risk of a low five minute Apgar score.
 Labor support also increases satisfaction and the chance of a spontaneous vaginal birth.
 Continuous support may also shorten labor and decrease the use of Pitocin.
 Although continuous support can also be offered by birth partners, midwives, nurses, or even some physicians, research has shown that with some outcomes, doulas have a stronger effect than other types of support persons.
 As such, doulas should be viewed by both parents and providers as a valuable, evidence-based member of the birth care team."

 "On questionnaires the day after delivery, 100 percent of couples with doula support rated their experience with the doula positively"

 What if my birth partner is unsure?

-A doula’s role is very different from that of your birth partner, instantly dispelling the myth that doulas replace or push aside the partner.
+A doula’s role is very different from that of your birth partner.
 Birth partners come in many varieties - they may have little or no knowledge about birth, medical procedures, or what goes on in a hospital.
 Asking your partner to be your sole provider of emotional, practical and physical support during labour and birth is like asking them to be your tour guide in a country they have never been to before and where they don't speak the language.